ifuride/todo_app/README.md

 - JavaScript;
 - TypeScript;
 - HTML;
-- CSS;
 - BEM;
 - SASS (SCSS);
 - Fetch, REST API.

 ## API description
 A user was created in advance [here](https://mate-academy.github.io/react_student-registration/).
-The generated userId was saved in the App and used to display the user's name and load todos for this paticular user.
+The generated userId was saved in the App component and used to load todos for this paticular user.

 All todos are stored in [the API](https://mate-academy.github.io/fe-students-api/todos).